Koenkk/zigbee2mqtt.io/docs/guide/usage/groups.md

         optimistic: true
         # Optional: Control when state OFF is published for a group, see "State changes" below (default: all_members_off)
         off_state: 'all_members_off'
-        # Optional: Devices of this group,
-        # Note: This can be the ieeeAddr of the device or the friendly_name (default: empty)
-        devices:
-            - '0x00158d00018255df'
-            - 'some_device_friendly_name'
 ```

 The groupID (in the above example `'1'`) should be a numerical string.
 In case you want to use a hexadecimal groupID (e.g. `0xe24c`) you should first convert it to a numerical string (e.g. `57932`).

-If using the Hassio add-on, restart it after modifying your `configuration.yaml` as above.
+If using the Home Assistant add-on, restart it after modifying your `configuration.yaml` as above.

 ## MQTT commands

+To add, remove, rename and change the options of a group, see [MQTT Topics and Messages groups section](./mqtt_topics_and_messages.md#group)

 Devices can also be added/removed from groups via MQTT, the possible topics are: